 Starting 1 January 2017, the current issues of all Elsevier journals will no longer be accessible online.
 As direct access to the online version of articles from Elsevier journals published in 2017 and 2018 will no longer be possible, you will have to obtain these via interlibrary loan or rapid document delivery services (e.g. Rapidoc).
 You will likely have to do the same for articles in issues published in 2016 and earlier because – due to a limited selection of offers by Elsevier – the University could only purchase a handful of subscriptions with permanent archive access rights.
 Fortunately, users will still be able to access issues of some 1,500 Elsevier journals published between 1907 and 2002.
 These will remain permanently accessible to online users thanks to a DFG-financed national licence.

 If the articles were published in journals for which there are no archive rights for that particular year, you may order them via interlibrary loan or document delivery services.
 For related information, see “What costs are covered by the University Library Münster?”.

 The academic staff of the University of Münster may also obtain articles from Elsevier journals via the rapid delivery service SUBITO (https://www.subito-doc.de/).
 One-time registration is required, after which selected articles from Elsevier journals can be delivered by fax or by post.
-Normal orders within 72 hours cost 7.50 euros, and rush orders within 24 hours cost 12 euros.
+Normal orders take up to 72 hours, and rush orders are delivered within 24 hours.
 For information about reimbursement, see “What costs are covered by the University Library Münster?”.

 Students of the University of Münster who wish to order an article from an Elsevier journal (see list of Elsevier publications [de]) via interlibrary loan can be reimbursed for the interlibrary loan fee of 1.50 euros by filling out this Reimbursement Form [de].
 Students should not pay these fees in advance at the payment machines.